AuslanderNoam/GENDULF/README.md

 DPM with confidence for a specific tissue and GCD, run the MinSampleToCollect Function.
 For example, to run it for Lung tissue with CFTR as the GCD, use the following:
-> smpCollect = MinSampleToCollect(‘CFRT’['Lung’])
+> smpCollect = GENDULF_CODE.MinSampleToCollect('CFTR', ['Lung'])

+The required first argument is the disease-causing gene in single quotes.
+The required second argument is a comma-separated non-empty list of GTEx tissues.
-The parameter ConfTHR is the mean confidence value inferred for all PMs (default is 0.8) The parameter MaxIter is the maximal number of iterations (or maximal number of case and control samples one is willing to collect).
+The optional parameter ConfTHR is a floating point threshold for the  mean power inferred for all PMs (default is 0.8).
+This value should be between 0 and 1.
+The optional parameter MaxIter is an integer and is the maximal number of iterations (or maximal number of case and control samples one is willing to collect).
+The optional parameter PrintProgress, by default set to True, prints an update each time the number of samples is incremented and each time the power has been estimated for the newly incremented number of samples

+The procedure GENDULF_CODE.MinSampleToCollect  estimates power iteratively for the number of samples being 2, 3, 4, ..., MaxIter until either the number of samples equals MaxIter or the power exceeds the specified threshold of ConfTHR.
+If the power never exceeds ConfTHR, then None is returned.
+If the power does exceed
+ConfTHR, then the minimum number of samples achieving the sufficient power is returned as an integer value.
+To see the actual power estimates, one must keep PrintProgress set to True and save the contents stdout, where the updates are printed.

+Importantly, GENDULF_CODE.MinSampleToCollect internally runs step 1, which uses GTEx, but not step 2 because the intent of the power calculation is to estimate the number of samples needed at step 2.
+One does not need to run step 1 separately for GENDULF_CODE.MinSampleToCollect with default parameter settings.
+In practice, step 2 involves collecting both cases and controls, but varying both numbers independently is time consuming.
+Therefore, we made the time-saving assumption that the two numbers are equal.
+An alternative time-saving assumption would be that one number is fixed and the other number varies.
+To implement that assumption, one would modify the code in the helper pocedure PowerAnalysis as follows.
+At the two pairs of lines of code
+        posS = random.sample(posD, SmpNum)
+        negS = random.sample(posD, SmpNum)
+and
+            RSM = random.sample(posD, SmpNum)
+            RPM = random.sample(negD, SmpNum)
+one would change one occurrence of SmpNum to a constant and keep the other as a variable; the substring pos represents cases and the substring neg represents controls.
+If for example, the number of controls was fixed at 50, then one should add the line NUM_CONTROLS = 50 and change the above four lines to:
+        posS = random.sample(posD, SmpNum)
+        negS = random.sample(posD, NUM_CONTROLS)
+and
+            RSM = random.sample(posD, SmpNum)
+            RPM = random.sample(negD, NUM_CONTROLS)